Skip to main content

 Rutgers Robert Wood Johnson Medical School

-Dr. Partho P. Sengupta, MD, MBBS, FACC, is the Henry Rutgers Professor and the Chief of Division of Cardiology at Rutgers Robert Wood Johnson Medical School and the Robert Wood Johnson University Hospital.
+Dr. Sengupta is the Henry Rutgers Professor and the Chief of Division of Cardiology at Rutgers Robert Wood Johnson Medical School and the Robert Wood Johnson University Hospital.
 Dr Sengupta completed his clinical residency and cardiology fellowship from the Mayo Clinic, Rochester and Arizona in 2007 and 2010, respectively.
 He has over 300 peer-reviewed publications.
 He is an Associate Editor for the Journal of American College of Cardiology for Cardiovascular Imaging, has served as a Board of Director for the American Society of Echocardiography (ASE), and as the Chair of the ASE Telehealth and New Technology Taskforce.
 Prior to his role at Rutgers, he served as Ab-nash C Jain Chair and Professor of Cardiology, Chief of Division of Cardiology and Director of Cardiac Imaging at West Virginia University, Morgantown.

 Jeffrey Spindel, DO